Where to Stay in Rhodes for First Time – Best Areas (2026)

 Hi traveller — I’m Looneytravels, your local Rhodes buddy who spends every day exploring this island so your holiday can be smooth, memorable and totally stress-free.

-For deeper itineraries, I recommend Rhodes Travel Guide 2026 and Rhodes 7-Day Itinerary.
+For full trip planning, explore Rhodes Travel Guide 2026 or the Rhodes 7-Day Itinerary.

 Let’s explore every area so you know exactly where to stay in Rhodes for your travel style.